stanislavBozhanov/code-training/README.md

+# Starting the project

+Install lastest LTS Node version which is 20.11.1 Preferably use NVM program to manage node versions Install yarn globally

+## 1. Go in the main folder where package.json file is

+## 2. Run `yarn` command which will install all the dependances

+## 3. Run `yarn dev` to run the project

+## Project should run on `http://localhost:5173/`

 # JavaScript Array Practice Problems

 Improve your skills with JavaScript array methods such as `map`, `filter`, and `reduce` by solving the following problems: